-A console is defined as a connection to the system (to the administration controller or rack leader controller server) that provides administrative access to the cluster.
-SGI offers a rackmounted flat panel console option that attaches to the administrative or rack leader server's video, keyboard and mouse connectors.
+A console is defined as a connection to the system (to the administrative "node" server) that provides administrative access to the cluster.
+SGI offers a rackmounted flat panel console option that attaches to the administrative node's video, keyboard and mouse connectors.